Emmanuel-Rono/MyCrypto/README.md

 # MyCrypto
-Building an application to help track several crypto coin prices and daily moves.
+An application that helps you track several crypto coin prices and its daily moves

 ## Screenshots